CamilingJS/TechSphere_Ecommerce/README.md

         </li>
         <li>Long-Term AOV Decline May Indicate Price Sensitivity <ul>
             <li>From a peak of ~$322 in 2020, AOV steadily dropped to ~$234 in 2022 which is 27% drop.</li>
+            <li>Over the span of four years, the change in AOV growth has been relatively constant, indicating minimal changes in product pricing (as illustrated in Sales Growth vs. AOV Growth below).</li>
+            <li>AOV in 2022 is likely not a major factor in the decline of sales that year.</li>
           </ul>
         </li>
       </ol>